It’s the first thing we reach for in the fridge when we stumble into the kitchen for a morning cuppa.

-In recent years, we’ve all been led to believe we should cut down on fat to reduce our calorie intakes (and waistlines), but studies have found that when we cut out fat from our diet, we tend to bulk up on other calorific foods, including carbs and sugar, which can give us a much higher risk of diabetes in the long run.
+In recent years, we’ve all been led to believe we should cut down on fat to reduce our calorific intake (and waistlines), but studies have found that when we cut out fat from our diet, we tend to bulk up on other calorific foods, including carbs and sugar, which can give us a much higher risk of diabetes in the long run.

 In another study, published in the American Journal of Clinical Nutrition, researchers looked at the link between full and low-fat dairy and obesity in women.
-They found, strangely, that those who ate the most high-fat dairy products actually lowered their risk of being obese or overweight by 8%.
+They found, strangely, that those who ate the most high-fat dairy products actually lowered their risk of being obese or overweight by eight percent.